 - the recipient uses Federal funds in an improper manner.

 The term "improper payment" are payments made by the government to the wrong person, in the wrong amount, or for the wrong reason.
 Although not all improper payments are fraud, and not all improper payments represent a loss to the government, all improper payments degrade the integrity of government programs and compromise citizens' trust in government.
-The definition is found in the Improper Payments Elimination and Recovery Act of 2010 (P.L.
-111-204) and the Office of Management and Budget Circular A-123, Appendix C (OMB M-18-20) .
+The definition is found in the Payment Integrity Information Act of 2019 (PIIA) (P.L.
+116-117) and the Office of Management and Budget Circular A-123, Appendix C (OMB M-18-20) .

 Why is resolving the problem of Improper Payments important?